smartgxp/smartgxp.github.io/About.md

 ### Introduction
-#### This brochure describes enterprise services available by contacting SmartGxP at the specified contact under each tab.
+#### This brochure describes enterprise services available by contacting SmartGxP™ at the specified contact under each tab.